TetrisKid48/WikiScrapeGui/README.md

 Scraping "Page Information"
 Improved and/or animated logo
 Menu to choose a page when a disambiguation error occurs
 Compatibility with more special symbols in URLs
+Search tab to find specific pages without leaving the program